fangwei123456/spikingjelly/docs/source/tutorials/en/neuron.rst

 .. math::
     V[t] = f(V[t-1], X[t]) = V[t-1] + X[t]

-The equation is written directly in :class:`spikingjelly.activation_based.neuron.SimpleIFNode` for dynamics
-experiments:
+``Simple`` in ``SimpleBaseNode`` describes the goal of the interface; it is not a neuron mathematical model.
+This pure-PyTorch interface exposes the charge, fire, and reset responsibilities of an SNN neuron directly, helping users understand the role of a neuron in an SNN and customize its dynamics.
+The charge equation is written directly in :class:`spikingjelly.activation_based.neuron.SimpleIFNode`, which is built on this interface:

 .. code-block:: python